Abibubble/sorting-hat/README.md

 ---
 ## User Experience (UX)
 ### Initial Discussion
-My initial requirements for this project was to create a fun, interactive quiz that could be enjoyed by anyone.
+My initial requirements for this project was to create a simple but fun randomising sorting hat house selection site that could be enjoyed by anyone.
 My target audience is Harry Potter fans and their friends and family.
 Luckily, this covers a large part of the population.
 The target demographic is incredibly mixed, as Harry Potter is enjoyed by people of all ages and genders.

-The main features that I wanted to include are:
+The main feature that I wanted to include is a randomise function for the sorting hat click.
-* Interactive quiz elements.
-* A score counter for correct answers.
-* A progress bar so that the user can see how far through the quiz they are.
-* Choose your house, and the questions correlate to which house is chosen.
-* Audio that can be toggled on and off, which changes depending on which page you're on.
-* A timer that ends the quiz if the time runs out.

 ### User Stories
 #### Client Goals